 - Discuss a specific area in Health Services Research on which you would like to focus during your doctoral program.

-- Include a sample of written work (prior course assignments, manuscripts or projects in which the applicant is the first author).
+- Sample of written work (may include prior course assignments, manuscripts or projects in which the applicant is the first author).

 Applicants will be asked to interview with faculty members as a part of the application process.
-Interviews for the acceptance into the Fall 2017 semester will be held February 17th and 20th.
-Invitations will be sent out to students after the February 1st deadline.
+Interviews for early acceptance into the Fall 2018 semester will be held December 8th and 11th.
+Invitations will be sent out to students after December 1 deadline.
+A second round of interviews will be held for students who apply after December 1.
+Those interviews will be held February 16th and 19th.

 Because we believe that a successful doctoral experience depends on faculty guidance, a Doctoral Program Faculty Member must agree to serve as an applicant’s primary mentor/advisor/chair before an applicant can be accepted into the program.